freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 60.1

-Yup, there it is. **C**onnect to it so you can start building the structure.
+Yup, there it is. **C**onnect to it so you can start building the structure of your bike shop database.

 #### HINTS